isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 third_nav_title: Space
 image: /images/SCOBFeaturedImg.jpg
 ---
-<h4>Singapore got stars meh?
-Go behind the scenes at one of Singapore's few public observatories to learn more about the vast skies above us and our friendly neighbourhood astronomy experts helping us peer into space.</h4>
+<h4>We can see stars in Singapore meh?
+Go behind the scenes at one of Singapore's few public observatories to learn more about the vast skies above us and hear from our friendly neighbourhood science educators helping us peer into space.</h4>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Star map, moon, and comet overlaid on image of educator peering through telescope." src="/images/VD_Homepage_Infopics.png">